content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

    2.2 Creating Hello java Example

-   2.3 Parameters used in Hello Java Program
+   2.3 Keywords used in Hello Java Program

    2.4 In how many ways we can write a Java program?